JWock82/Pynite/README.md

 * Phaenotyp (https://github.com/bewegende-Architektur/Phaenotyp) (https://youtu.be/shloSw9HjVI)

 # What's New?
+v0.0.93
+* Fixed phantom reactions showing up at unsupported nodes.
+If there was a support defined at a node, the program was summing reactions for all directions at the node, rather than just the supported directions.
+This caused the program to report "extra" reaction directions at any supported node (if the user queried them).
+Element forces/stresses were not affected as this was a post-processing reaction summing issue.
+Reactions for supported directions were summed correctly, except in the case of nodes with both spring supports and other supports.
+Only unsupported directions, and nodes with both spring supports and other supports, were showing phantom reactions.
+This bug also caused statics checks to fail from time to time.

 v0.0.92
 * Added member self-weight calculations via `FEModel3D.add_member_self_weight()`.
 This only applies to members.
 This feature does not calculate self-weight for plate and quad elements.